Josko/aura-bot/README.md

 Then proceed to build Aura:

 	cd ../../..
-	cd aura
-	make && make install
+	make
-	cd ..

-Now you can run Aura by executing `./aura++`.
+Now you can run Aura by executing `./aura++` or install it to your path using `sudo make install`.

 **Note**: gcc version needs to be 4.7 or higher along with a compatible libc.

+**Note**: clang needs to be 3.4 or higher along with ld gold linker (ie. package binutils-gold for ubuntu)

 **Note**: StormLib installs itself in `/usr/local/lib` which isn't in PATH by default on some distros such as Arch or CentOS.